mctinker/Map-Tasker/README.md

 Additonally, an optional OS X compiled version of this program has been provided via the dist.zip:
 - download the dist.zip
 - unzip dist.zip
-- To run MapTAaker, simply double-click on `/dist/MapTasker/Maptasker`
+- To run MapTasker, simply double-click on `/dist/MapTasker/Maptasker`

 Note: this has not been tested on other MACs and I would be interested in hearing feedback (mikrubin@gmail.com) as to whether or not this is working.

 Change list:
+- 4.1 Fixed: Location of output file corrected to be the current folder in msg box         #
+    - Fixed: If set / not set were reversed                                                #
+    - Added: Support for disabled Actions and action conditions (if ...                    #
 - Version 4.0
     - Added: indentation support for if/then sequences
     - Fixed: Action "End For or Stop" is just "End For"